-An Exchange Student is someone studying in a foreign country and living with a host family.
-They are usually of high school or college age.
+An Exchange Student is what someone does who is studying in a foreign country and living with a host family.
+They are of high school or college age.

 I Knew That!

 Picture this: I live in the rural US.
 I had decided to learn German, but there was no room for me in the student exchange program in Germany.

 So what did I do?
 I muscled my way into Holland, where they DID want me!

 I sure hope this works!
 I only researched Germany, remember?
 After their rejection, I slacked off in my research and took the first country that would have me.

 Student Exchange Netherlands, https://asse.com/student_countries/holland informs the exchange programs for the Netherlands for every upcoming year!

 What Is An Exchange Student To Do?

 We had to ride a bicycle to school!..